Sponsor Deadline

 • Research Experiences

-This FOA is intended to support research education activities that enhance the knowledge of substance use (SU) and substance use disorder (SUD) research.
-The program is intended for those in clinically focused careers and/or those training for careers as clinicians/health service providers, clinical researchers, or optimally a combination of the two.
+This notice of funding opportunity (NOFO) is intended to support research education activities for clinicians, clinicians in training, and clinical researchers that enhance the knowledge of substance use and substance use disorder (SUD) research and provide opportunities for active participation in related research.
 This mechanism may not be used to support non-research-related clinical training.

-To accomplish the stated over-arching goal, this FOA will support creative educational activities with a primary focus on Courses for Skills Development and Research Experiences.
 The proposed research education programs must include both courses for skills development and research experiences with primary emphasis on research experiences.
-Proposed courses should be developed in conjunction with and support research experiences to enhance skills development.

 Deadlines: